SEE ALSO

 BIBLICAL OLD TESTAMENT CHRONOLOGY

-The Bible geneaology of the old testament book of Genesis, can they be used to set dates in Biblical history?
+The genealogies of the old testament book of Genesis, can they be used to set dates in Biblical history?

 Therefore, depending upon the preferred translation and interpretations of key passages by those doing the calculations we have greatly different end results.
 For the creation of Adam for instance different scholars have given us dates of 4,004 BC, 5,490 BC, 10,842 BC, and 12,028 BC as a few examples.
 And for the date of the flood 2,348 BC, 3,228 BC, 4,819 BC, and 5,799 BC are a few examples. ( see Appendix A ) The numbers from the Septuagint provide later dates than those of the Masoretic text.
 For millenniums the standard way was to assume that there was a direct father-son relationship for each name given and that the year given was the birth year of the direct son.
 From these calculations we get the lower values for the creation of Adam and the flood.
 But many students were not fully satisfied with these values since the archaeological evidences being uncovered did not seem to confirm these early dates.
 Then along came Harold Camping who proposed that unless it was obvious from the text that there was a direct father-son relationship, there was instead an ancestral relationship with the named descendant being born during the year of the death of the patriarch.
 This method gives the much later dates and seems to correlate more closely to the information being presented by archaeologists.
 But again these calculations did not seem to satisfy many since it deviated greatly from the standard interpretations of the Hebrew text.